UNESCO World Heritage cities in Mexico

 Recently entered on the UNESCO list, San Miguel de Allende is characterized by its degree of conservation, authenticity, and integrity.
 Thanks to its cultural and artisan diversity.

-Buildings and monuments of great historical importance that contribute culturally and architecturally to the Mexican Baroque, in addition to its importance in the struggle for Independence of Mexico, this city is worthy of the title of Cultural Heritage of Humanity.
+Buildings and monuments of great historical importance that contribute culturally and architecturally to the Mexican Baroque, in addition to its importance in the struggle for the Independence of Mexico, this city is worthy of the title of Cultural Heritage of Humanity.

 For its unique beauty, visit the Gothic and Baroque Cathedral of San Miguel.
 Don’t forget to try the delicious “tumbagones”, a dessert in the form of a crunchy wheat flour roll, covered with icing sugar.